-There are no shortage of teamwork-centered activities you can use to build camaraderie and bolster your crew’s mood.
-These exercises are fun, simple, and often low-cost, but deliver tremendous benefits in the form of improved relationships, increased satisfaction, and employee appreciation.
+There is no shortage of teamwork-centered activities you can use to build camaraderie and bolster your crew’s mood.
+These exercises are fun, simple, and often low-cost but deliver tremendous benefits in the form of improved relationships, increased satisfaction, and employee appreciation.

-Redecorating your pace can perk up the working area and break up humdrum atmospheres.
-While you do not need to go full office-makeover on your building every month, you can allot a small budget for new decor, be it an art print, a comfy chair, or a plant in a gumball machine.
+When searching for how to improve morale at work, consider an office refresh!
+Redecorating your space can perk up the working area and break up humdrum atmospheres.
+While you do not need to go full office makeover on your building every month, you can allot a small budget for new decor, be it an art print, a comfy chair, or a plant in a gumball machine.

 For remote teams, try sending employees care packages with decorations like posters, desk organizers, and succulents.
 Or, you can decide on a theme for a meeting or a month and invite teammates to arrive to video calls with a fun customized background.

 We all have sleepy days now and then.
 Maybe a crying baby or a neighbor blasting rave music kept us awake half the night, and we spend the next morning yawning.
 Insufficient sleep can cause irritability and difficulty dealing with stress, while healthy sleep boosts well-being, Harvard reports.

 By building a nap allowance into your policy, you give employees the leeway to get extra rest when needed most.
 Once a year or so, you can allow teammates a two or three-hour block of time to go home or hole up in the break room and grab shuteye.

 If your team works from home, then you can allow group members to set an away message and catch some z’s.
 You could also build naps into your work from home policy.
 The few hours of lost work will result in an increase in productivity and employee gratitude, which benefits the company in the long run.